OCA/stock-logistics-warehouse/stock_warehouse_calendar_orderpoint/readme/CONFIGURE.rst

   and assign the calendar to the "Reordering Calendar" field.
   This will be the default calendar for all newly created warehouses for the current company.
-  Optionnaly you can choose to postpone the computed lead date to the next available weekday.
+  Optionally, you can choose to postpone the computed lead date according to your workdays, and the policy to compute the next available workday.

 * In *Inventory > Configuration > Warehouse Management > Warehouses*
   you can set a different calendar for your warehouse.